devfadl/KeycloakOwinAuthentication/README.md

-# THIS PROJECT IS NO LONGER BEING MAINTAINED
+# THIS FORK FROM THE MAIN PROJECT IS TO PUSH BUG FIXES AND REVIVE THE PROJECT

 *Please use this project at your own risk.
 The software is provided as-is.*

-I have unfortunately ran out of time to continue with this project's continual development and maintenance, and cannot accept pull requests, fix issues, or answer in-depth technical questions.

-This project is in need of a maintainer, if you would like to become one please ask, email, or otherwise reach out to Dylan Plecki (djp at plecki dot net).
+Since the developer who created this essential and very needed and helpful project has no time for maintaining it anymore "I have unfortunately ran out of time to continue with this project's continual development and maintenance, and cannot accept pull requests, fix issues, or answer in-depth technical questions.
+This project is in need of a maintainer, if you would like to become one please ask, email, or otherwise reach out to Dylan Plecki (djp at plecki dot net)."
+He asked for a maintainer to keep the project running and after contacting him and getting write permission, I found out that the API key to update the NuGet package is expired and we'll need to create a new key every year.
+So to save time, and keep the project running, I decided to fork it, and publish the NuGet Package with a different name so it would be distinguished from the main project.

+I would like to express my Gratitude to Dylan for creating this Library which brought the Keycloak functionality to .Net web Applications.

 ----------------------------------------------------------------------------------